 The 'Mochi-Touch' Factor

-- Easy Care: The fabric must be machine washable and quick-drying.
-This is necessary for both users and caregivers.
+• Easy Care: Machine washable at 40°C and quick-drying.
+This is necessary for both users and caregivers who may wash garments daily.

 Sourcing Fabric for Adaptive & Accessible Activewear